willschwarzer/SchillerQuest/README.md

-# Schillers Quest
+# Schiller Quest
 ### Contributors:
 Ephraim Benson, Anders Bruihler, David Higgs, and Will Schwarzer

 ### Overview:
-Schiller's Quest is a turn-based and text-based RPG.
+Schiller Quest is a turn-based and text-based RPG.
 The player moves their character through a gridded level space, defeating monsters and acquiring new loot and abilities.
-In its current state, Schillers Quest has a functional GUI interface that outlines the design of the game.
+In its current state, Schiller Quest has a functional GUI interface that outlines the design of the game.
 The game currently consists of a title screen, a primary level screen in which the player can navigate, and an inventory screen showing the items in the player's possession.
-There is no user interaction available on the inventory screen yet.

 ### Playing the Game
 * Compile and launch the program